Surabaya East Java, Indonesia Travel Guide

 Rujak Cingur Genteng Durasim is a well-known establishment.

 Non-alcoholic: Es Teh (iced tea), Es Jeruk (iced orange juice), various fresh fruit juices.
-Alcoholic: Bintang Beer, available at places to stay and larger restaurants.
+Alcoholic: Bintang Beer, available at accommodation and larger restaurants.

 Kue Lapis (layered cake), Klepon (glutinous rice balls with palm sugar, coated in coconut), Onde-onde (sesame seed balls with sweet green bean paste filling).

 These are numerous throughout the city.
-Mid-range restaurants offer a mix of Indonesian, Chinese-Indonesian, and a selection of international cuisines, including Japanese, Korean, Western, and Indian.
+Mid-range restaurants offer a mix of Indonesian, Chinese-Indonesian, and a choice of international cuisines, including Japanese, Korean, Western, and Indian.

 Warungs (small local eateries) offer authentic, delicious, and incredibly affordable Indonesian food.
 Street food vendors create lively hubs, especially in the evenings.
-Food courts in malls offer diverse options.
+Food courts in malls provide various options.

 While known for electronics, this traditional market also features numerous food stalls offering local specialties.